lhcb/starterkit-lessons/first-analysis-steps/files-from-grid.md

 {% endcallout %}

-Since these files tend to be quite large, you might want to use your AFS work directory instead of your AFS user directory to store files.
+Since these files tend to be quite large, you might want to use your AFS work directory instead of your AFS user directory to store files (if you want to increase your AFS user and work spaces quota, you can follow the instructions on [CERN Resources Portal](https://resources.web.cern.ch/resources/Help/?kbid=067040) - you can get up to 10GB of space for your AFS user directory and up to 100GB for your workspace).

 {% callout "Alternative: read files remotely instead of downloading them" %}